shopware/docs/guides/plugins/plugins/plugin-fundamentals/add-custom-commands.md

 ## Registering your command

 From here on, everything works exactly like in Symfony itself.
-Commands are recognised by Shopware, once they're tagged with the `console.command` tag in the \[PLACEHOLDER-LINK: dependency injection container\].
+Commands are recognised by Shopware, once they're tagged with the `console.command` tag in the [dependency injection](../plugin-fundamentals/dependency-injection.md) container.
 So to register a new command, just add it to your plugin's `services.xml` and specify the `console.command` tag:

 ```markup
 <services>